"*" indicates required fields

 Budgeting is key and you don’t have to have complicated software to do it.
 Take your last 3 statements from your bank.
 If you have online banking just download them and print them off.

 On your statement highlight the following in red: house bills, essential, and all other bills.
 In green all non-essential by adding all the non-essential together this will give you an idea on where you could save money.
-The point of this is to find where your money goes.
+The point of this is to find where your money goes and look for ways of reaching your savings goals.

 Step 2.
 Cut your biggest expenses

 Sounds easy, right?
 It is not, but you could set your self targets on where you would like to cut your spending.
-Food is essential but you could cut your food budget, there are many ways that could be done: Just by planning your meals, going out less to takeaways and restaurants, or shopping at a different supermarket to get the best deals.
+Food is essential but you could cut your food budget, there are many ways that could be done: Just by planning your meals, going out less to takeaways and restaurants, or shopping at a different supermarket to get the best deals and buying in bulk.
 Not so long ago the story of Jack Monroe went on the news.
 She was on the news because at the heart of the financial crisis this mother that became unemployed had no money saved up and had to feed herself and her child.
-She is now a food blogger for the Guardian.
+She is now a food blogger for The Guardian.
 The reason she is famous is that she invents a fantastic recipe for people on a budget.
-Step 3.
-Phone bill

-Cut your phone bill by buying your phone on PayAsYouGo.
-Go on comparison site to find the best PayAsYouGo tariff that fits your need.
+Cut your mobile phone bill by buying your phone on PayAsYouGo.
+Go on comparison site to find the best PayAsYouGo tariff that fits your needs.

 Step 4.
 Electric bill

-To read on how to cut your electric bill click here to see our previous article on the subject.
+To read on how to cut costs on your electric bill click here to see our previous article on the subject.

 Step 5.
 Increase your income

 It is about time that some people say, “You don’t understand!
 I have bills to pay and no luxuries at all!”
 Yes, that’s the reality for many.
-However, the best way forward might be getting a part-time job for the weekends.
+However, the best way to get extra money might be getting a part-time job for the weekends.

 Step 6.
 Paying off debt

-Look at your debt carefully and with the money, you saved to make a plan of how long it will take you to pay off the debt.
+Look at your debt and credit card carefully and with the money, you saved to make a plan of how long it will take you to pay off the debt.

 Step 7.
 Refinance your debt